 A FRAM model describes the functions and their potential couplings for a typical situation, but not for a specific situation.
 It is therefore not possible to say with certainty whether a function always will be performed before or after another function.
 That can only be determined when the model is instantiated.
-A FRAM model is therefore not a flow model or a network where links or transitions are defined once and for all.
+A FRAM model is therefore not a flow model or a network.
 By contrast, the labels foreground function and background function are valid both for the FRAM model as its instantiations.
 An instantiation of the model uses detailed information about a particular situation or scenario to create an instance or a specific example of the model.
 This corresponds to a temporal organisation of functions that reflects the order in which they will take place in the scenario, depending on how much variability there is.
-An upstream function is a function that for a given instantiation - take place after other functions and therefore may affect them.
-Functions that - in the instantiation - take place after other functions and therefore can be affected by them, are called downstream functions.
+An upstream function is a function that for a given instantiation - take place after other functions and therefore can be affected by them, are called downstream functions.
 The terms upstream and downstream function are thus relative and not absolute.